CEO Catches Stranger After Hours, Prompting Espionage Charges - Slashdot

 Network - What kind of network security do you have?
 NOBODY, including your own employees should be able to just walk in and plug something into your network and get anything beyond an internet connection (if that).
 Personally, I'd

+I've worked at plenty of companies where the receptionist is the last one to arrive in the morning (9:30-ish) and the first one dashing out the door (4:00-ish).
+Don't forget that the reception area is also unguarded during lunch and frequent pee-breaks.

+Linkedin says the company has 113 employees listed.
+If they really are that size (they were described as a "startup") then it's very realistic their security is that informal/lax.

-I'm normally against overcharging (Score:3)
+I'm normally against overcharging (Score:3, Interesting)

 But I think it's pretty clear from some of the stories about Chinese espionage that the only way we can disincentivize civilians from doing stuff like this is to completely upend their existence.
 Ex charge this guy with economic espionage, violating the Computer Fraud and Abuse Act and whatever else, then throw everything from criminal trespass to theft of services (if he's on the company's network).